- Massachusetts Commission on Judicial Conduct

 Media Contact for Massachusetts Commission on Judicial Conduct publishes Annual Report covering 2019 activities

 Howard Neff, Executive Director

 The Commission conducts a Commission Screening into some docketed complaints, including stale complaints and anonymous complaints, to determine whether the complaints meet the necessary threshold to be investigated.
-In 2018, the Commission dismissed thirteen complaints after Commission Screening and forty-five complaints after investigation (including three complaints dismissed with an expression of concern to the judge).
+In 2019, the Commission dismissed eleven complaints after Commission Screening and thirty-five complaints after investigation (including four complaints dismissed with an expression of concern to the judge).

-The Commission considered 73 complaints filed in 2018 and previous years and disposed of 60 of them in 2018.
-Of the 73 complaints considered by the Commission in 2018, 58 were dismissed upon the Commission’s finding of no misconduct.
-Two complaints that were subject to an Informal Adjustment or Agreed Disposition were actively monitored by the Commission in 2018 and one of those complaints was successfully closed.
-One complaint was resolved through a Commission Rule 13A submission to the Supreme Judicial Court.
+The Commission considered 98 complaints filed in 2019 and previous years and disposed of 51 of them in 2019.
+Of the 98 complaints considered by the Commission in 2019, 50 were dismissed upon the Commission’s finding of no misconduct.
+Two complaints that were subject to an Informal Adjustment or Agreed Disposition were actively monitored by the Commission in 2019 and one of those complaints was successfully closed.

 The Annual Report includes statistics for the year 2019; overall statistics dating back to the year 2015, a copy of the Commission’s enabling statute, a copy of its Rules, and a copy of the Code of Judicial Conduct, which became effective on January 1, 2016.

 The Commission’s statute and rules, and a copy of the 2019 Annual Report are available on the Commission’s website: www.mass.gov/cjc.